 Wildlife in Mull

-According to reports submitted to WildSide, the species visitors most want to see here are as follows:
+According to reports submitted to WildSide, the most popular species that can be seen here are:

-Puffin – 33% of visitors (1/3) reported sightings
+Puffin – 50% of WildSide Users (2/4) reported sightings

-White-tailed eagle – 66% of visitors (2/3) reported sightings
+White-tailed eagle – 50% of WildSide Users (2/4) reported sightings

-White-tailed eagles became in extinct in the UK in 1918 due to hunting and habitat loss.
+White-tailed eagles became extinct in the UK in 1918 due to hunting and habitat loss.
 In 1975 they were reintroduced to the Isle of Rum in Scotland.
 Over time the population grew and they spread to Mull.
 Since their arrival, Mull has become an eagle watching destination.
 With one report finding that the eagles bring in around £5 million each year and support 110 jobs.

 The best way to see the eagles is to join the Mull Eagle Watch – a protection and public viewing partnership between Forestry and Land Scotland, RSPB, the Mull & Iona Community Trust, Scottish Natural Heritage, and Police Scotland.
 Each year from April to September, Mull Eagle Watch offers ranger-guided visits to view white-tailed eagles.
 The location of the tours changes by the season so check out their website for the latest details.
 Tickets cost around $13 for visitors and are free for locals.
-If you head there in April the adults are sitting on eggs, from May to July, the chicks are in the nests, and from August onwards the chicks have usually fledged but are still in the area.
+If you head there in April the adults are sitting on eggs, from May to July the chicks are in the nests, and from August onwards the chicks have usually fledged but are still in the area.